danielrosnl/PteroPython/README.md

 At the moment I only made the Client API but I am working on the Application API and I hope it will be available in a few weeks.
 Also I still need to add a few methods to send commands to your server, change the power state and list your API keys, servers and permissions.

-A documentation will be available in a few days.

 ## Getting started

 As mentioned above, Pterodactyl has two APIs: Client and Application.
 Both need a different API key, any user can make an API key for the client API and only admins can make a key for the Application API